angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 I had two reasons for this decision:

 1. the generated interfaces are better organised (grouped via namespaces)
-2. there is some flexible support for custom templates (with Handlebars) - This is a killer feature compared to "Apollo GraphQL code generator".  you can simply create you template and then compile it with your GraphQL schema and GraphQL operations and get a more customized result.
+2. there is some flexible support for custom templates (with Handlebars) - This is a killer feature compared to "Apollo GraphQL code generator".  you can simply create you template and then compile it with your GraphQL schema and GraphQL operations and get a more customised result.

 ..
 TODO ..